 -Pre-cut some fruit to use as a topping on your cereal, oatmeal and yogurt.

 -Roast a batch of chickpeas to snack on during the day.

 -Put together a batch of your own trailmix with some nuts, seeds and dried fruit to throw in your bag and eat before you workout.

--Make a batch of no-bake granola bars, like the ones I posted about here and take one to work each day.
+-Make a batch of no-bake granola bars and take one to work each day.